VL-Rethinker: Incentivizing Self-Reflection of Vision-Language Models with Reinforcement Learning: Experiments

 \subsection{Main Results}

 Our approach demonstrates significant performance gains, as evidenced by the quantitative results.
-For the 72B models (Table~\ref{table:main_results}), \model-72B achieved 3.5\% improvement on average compared to the base model, Qwen-2.5-VL-72B.
+For the 72B models (Table~\ref{table:main_results}), \model-72B achieved significant improvements over the base model, Qwen2.5-VL-72B.
 Notably, \model-72B achieved state-of-the-art results on math-related benchmarks among all models, including OpenAI-o1.
 For the 7B models (Table 2), \model-7B outperforms competitor 7B models that also employ RL, e.g., OpenVLThinker, R1-OneVision, by a large margin.
 These results underscore the effectiveness of our proposed approach in enhancing performance across various challenging benchmarks.